 The Science of Cognitive Audio.

-Our frequency protocols are informed by peer-reviewed neuroscience.
+Our audio is built on two pillars: invisible frequency science and holophonic spatial design.
+Both are informed by peer-reviewed neuroscience.
 We focus on precision, consistency, and real-world usefulness.
 Where evidence is emerging, we say so.
 Where outcomes are subjective, we respect that.

 40Hz Gamma Entrainment